rhacker-333/AgileJournal/index.md

 Welcome to the Agile Journal, a curated collection of insights, concepts, and practices related to Agile methodologies.
 This platform is designed to provide clear, structured, and practical knowledge about Agile frameworks and techniques.

-Whether you are new to Agile or looking to  leaning in  here for a brush-up, this journal offers valuable perspectives.
+Whether you are new to Agile or want a quick review, this journal offers useful insights.

 Download the original Agile material: [My Original Agile Notes PDF](MyAgileAndPMClassNotes_compressed.pdf)